voytovichdm/novu/README.md

 </h1>

 <div align="center">
-  Novu is the easy button for developer teams that need to quickly integrate notifications into their application, and enable product teams to own notifications content and messaging.
+  Novu is the easy button for developer teams that need to quickly integrate notifications into their application, and enables product teams to own notifications content and messaging.
 </div>

 <p align="center">